What is Feature Tracking?

-Feature tracking helps keep every member aligned on a common goal, handover work easily, and ship quality features.
+Feature tracking helps aligning every member across disciplines on a common goal, to handover work easily, and ultimately ship quality features.

-Instead of tracking issues that make you run after teams for updates, feature tracking lets you bring members from every team together, so you can get a full blown picture of the feature’s progress across every team, in real-time.
+Instead of tracking issues that make you run after teams for updates, feature tracking lets you bring members from every team together, so you can get a full blown picture of the entire feature’s progress.
+Across every team.
+In real-time.

 How Feature Tracking Helps Your Team Ship Quality Software

 There’s a problem with the way we build features today - it no longer matches with our end goal.

 Think about it - every product team wants to ship quality, bug-free features.
 But when it comes down to building the feature, members from different functions start tracking issues assigned to them.

 This works well when each member cares about fixing only a specific issue.